Val YT C.

 MILES — Industrial Bio Apron on mannequin

-MILES, agar composite with domestic food waste, 2025
+MILES, agar composite with domestic food waste, 2026

 We document everything, yet material origins disappear.
 MILES makes them visible again.

-A transparent agar-based composite integrated with dehydrated domestic food waste — cast rather than stitched, formed in a single pour.
+A transparent agar-based composite integrated with dehydrated domestic food waste cast rather than stitched, formed in a single pour.
 Variations in density and colour shift as the body moves, creating a fluid, irregular surface that draws sustained looking.

 Worn on the body, MILES communicates diet, routine, and time.
 No two waste streams are identical; each piece records a specific kitchen, season, and set of hands.
 The work revives a garment once tied to domestic labour while returning organic matter to public space.

 Drawing on Walter Benjamin's dialectical image and Bruno Latour's material networks, the apron treats waste as active participants in human systems, not passive residues.
 Suspended fragments serve as archival, revealing systems of consumption and disposal.
-Transparency becomes method — a way for matter itself to communicate.
+Transparency becomes method.
+A way for matter itself to communicate.

 02